Facebook Stories are a new way to share your adventures.

 How do you get your photos ready for Facebook Stories?

-There are three ways to get started.
-You can tap the Your Story icon in the Stories bar, tap the Camera icon in the top left of the screen or swipe right from your News Feed.
+There are three ways to get started on mobile.
+You can tap the Your Story icon in the Stories bar, tap the Camera icon in the top left of the screen.
 Then press the record button once to take a photo, or hold it to record a video.
 Already have a photo or video you want to share?
 You can upload it from your camera roll.

 How do you add camera effects?